 Finding Your Kitchen Style

-Most of our homes work well with what is known as a “transitional” look – not too traditional and not too modern.
+Most of our homes work well with what is known as a “transitional” interior design look – not too traditional and not too modern.
 You don’t want your kitchen (or any room in your home, for that matter) to be a sudden departure from your home’s overall architecture and design.

 That doesn’t mean boring, though.
 While transitional avoids committing too heavily to any one style, there are a zillion different cabinet doors, for example, that create character without being heavily ornate (and don’t forget: cabinets in good condition can simply be painted or restained for a fresh look!).
 Similarly, backsplashes can be colored glass, neutral tile, cork – you name it.
 Flooring, countertops, accessories – as you can see, there are many ways to decorate your kitchen without over-personalizing it.